Best Travel Insurance for Seniors

-As you reach the golden years of your life travel should become more frequent, not more rare.
-When you retire you’ll have the time you’ve always dreamed of to complete your bucket list.
+As you reach the golden years of your life travel should become more frequent, not rarer.
+When you retire, you’ll have the time you’ve always dreamed of to complete your bucket list.
 We recommend traveling as much as you can while you are able.
-To ensure you have enjoyable and safe travels, we suggest choosing the best seniors travel insurance plan for you.
+To ensure you have enjoyable and safe travels, we suggest choosing travel insurance for seniors for your international coverage.
 To make this easier, we are here to help you identify just what type of international insurance you will need and how to purchase it.

 What Coverage Do I Need as a Senior Traveler?

-It’s important to review your health before purchasing medical travel insurance for seniors.
-In order to know exactly what kind of senior travel insurance you will need, you should review your current health conditions, activities you will be participating in during travel, and length of travel.
+It’s important to review your health before purchasing travel medical insurance for seniors.
+To know exactly what kind of senior travel insurance you will need, you should review your current health conditions, activities you will be participating in during travel, and length of travel.
 Some countries have reciprocal healthcare arrangements with other nations, although sometimes costs are higher, depending on the country.
-Generally, emergency health care is not covered by Medicare or other health plans, so you will need travel insurance.
+Generally, emergency health care is not covered by Medicare or other health plans so that you will need travel insurance.
 All of these points should be considered when shopping for senior travel insurance.

-Based on our research and experience, the suggestions below are the best plan options for seniors traveling abroad.
+Based on our research and experience, the comparison of senior travel insurance plans below are the best plan options for seniors traveling abroad.
 We have categorized the options based on age, citizenship, and budget.

 |U.S. Citizens||Internationals||U.S. Citizens||Internationals|

-Do you need comprehensive coverage for living abroad, visit: Expatriate Insurance for Seniors Retiring abroad
+Do you need comprehensive coverage for living abroad, visit: Medical Insurance for Seniors Retiring abroad

 - $1,000,000 up to age 70